jahangir2002/Pok-Team_Builder/README.md

 This project is licensed under the [MIT License](LICENSE).

-## 📬 Contact

-If you have any questions or suggestions, feel free to reach out:

-- [Your Name/Organization] - [Your Email/Website]

-## 💖 Thanks Message
+## 💖 Thanks

-Thank you for checking out the Pok Team Builder!
-We hope you find it useful and enjoyable.
-Your feedback and contributions are highly appreciated!
+Thank you for checking out PokéTeam Builder!
+We hope you enjoy building your ultimate Pokémon team.